Navigating A College Website: 10 Tips for Getting the Answers You Seek

 4. Colleges and Majors – Notice that a university is made up of a series of colleges such as the College of Arts and Sciences, the (big donor name) Business College, Engineering, Nursing and so on.
 If you are unsure of your major, it might be useful to look through the various colleges and see what they have to offer.
 Likewise, look at the majors and be sure there are a wide range that are in line with your interests.
 Look further by clicking into the academic department web page to get more detail about that major, required courses and associated opportunities such as undergraduate research (it’s not just for science) and internships.

-5. What’s Happening? – In addition to the news on the home page, take a look at the calendar to see what events are taking place during the semester.
+5. What’s Happening? – In addition to the news on the home page, take a look at the calendar to see what events (even virtual ones) are taking place during the semester.
 Are there a wide variety of events to appeal to a range of student interests?
 Colleges offer everything from musical performances and comedians, to famous guest lecturers and social events such as dance parties or athletic contests.
 Here is the daily events calendar at Dartmouth.

 7. Academic Extras That Really Matter! – A first-year seminar that helps students get ready for college-level writing is one of the most important courses most college students will take.
 Check out the options either in the online course catalog or the English department webpage.
 Here are some offered by Vanderbilt.
 Investigate if the college has overall requirements (usually under the “academics” tab) that you must take (sometimes these are called general requirements or distribution requirements).
 Here is an explanation of requirements at Connecticut College.
 Be sure there are many options in line with your interests and learning style.
 Check out the academic support offerings—are writing centers and tutoring services provided?
 Most colleges will offer a range of services such as these at Skidmore College.
 If you have a learning disability or attention or related issue, contact disability services to be sure they can meet your needs.